 June is Pride Month and we’re celebrating by sharing a story about SRP employee Lora Dal Bo.

 For Lora Dal Bo, Pride takes many forms.
-The SRP Senior Administrative Assistant explained that for her, staying active in her community is a key element.
+The SRP Executive Assistant explained that for her, it all starts by being active in her community.

 “I get involved because I care and want to impact the community for the better,” said Dal Bo.
 “I am proud that I have been a part of making a difference by giving my time.”